-Enterprise networks are at risk of digital threats now more than ever.
 To remain competitive in the digital age, organizations frequently introduce new hardware devices and software installations to their IT environments.
-But these assets might suffer from vulnerabilities that, if left open, attackers could abuse to change a device’s configuration or make unauthorized modifications to some of the organization’s important files.
+The problem is that these assets might suffer from vulnerabilities that attackers could misuse, if unpatched, to change a device’s configuration or make unauthorized modifications to some of the organization’s important files.

-Either of these scenarios could help the bad actors establish an initial foothold on the network, access which they could then leverage to move laterally to other systems, exfiltrate important data, and overall cause additional harm.
+Either of these scenarios could help threat actors to establish an initial foothold on the network, access which they could then leverage to move laterally to other systems, exfiltrate important data, and overall cause additional harm.

-Companies can leverage security configuration management (SCM) and file integrity monitoring (FIM) to address some of these risks and reduce their attack surface.
-However, organizations cannot hope to adequately secure their infrastructure unless they have an accurate idea of what is happening and what happened in their environment.
+Companies can leverage security configuration management (SCM) and file integrity monitoring (FIM) to address some of these risks and to reduce their attack surface.
+However, organizations cannot hope to adequately secure their infrastructure unless they have an accurate idea of what is happening in their environment.

-Here’s a high-level overview of how logs work: each event in a network generates data, and that information then makes its way into the logs, records which are produced by operating systems, applications and other devices.
+Here’s a high-level overview of how logs work.
+Each event in a network generates data, and that information makes its way into the logs, records that are produced by operating systems, applications, and other devices.
 Logs are crucial to security visibility.
 If organizations fail to collect, store, and analyze those records, they could open themselves to digital attacks.

-There are five parameters to a complete log management process.
-These are as follows:
+There are five elements of a complete log management process.
+They are as follows:

-Businesses need to collect logs over encrypted channels.
-Their log management solution should ideally come equipped with multiple means to collect logs, but it should recommend the most reliable means of doing so.
-In general, organizations should use agent-based collection whenever possible, as this method is generally more secure and reliable than its agentless counterparts.
+Organizations need to collect logs over encrypted channels.
+Their log management solution should come equipped with multiple means to collect logs, but it should recommend the most reliable means of doing so.
+In general, organizations should use agent-based collection whenever possible, as this method is generally more secure and reliable than its agentless counterpart.

 Once they have collected them, organizations need to preserve, compress, encrypt, store, and archive their logs.
 Companies can look for additional functionality in their log management solution such as the ability to specify where they can store their logs geographically.
 This type of feature can help meet their compliance requirements and ensure scalability.

-Organizations need to make sure they can find their logs once they’ve stored them, so they should index their records in such a way that they are discoverable via plaintext, REGEX, and API queries.
+Organizations need to confirm that they can find their logs once they’ve stored them, so they should index their records in a way where they are discoverable via plaintext, REGEX, and API queries.
 A comprehensive log management solution should enable companies to optimize each log search with filters and classification tags.
 It should also allow them to view raw logs, conduct broad and detailed queries, and compare multiple queries at once.

 Organizations need to create rules that they can use to detect interesting events and perform automated actions.
 Of course, most events don’t occur on a single host in a single log.
 For that reason, companies should look for a log management solution that lets them create correlation rules according to the unique threats and requirements their environments face.
 They should also seek out a tool that allows them to import other data sources such as vulnerability scans and asset inventories.